2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/object-link.md

 </a>
 ```

-This example creates a link to the current page, adding _either_ `?id=27` _or_ `/id/27`, depending on the DNN configuration.
+This example creates a link to the current page, adding _either_ `?id=27` _or_ `/id/27`, depending on the Dnn configuration.

 ## How it works
 The `Link`-object is always available in all Razor-templates.
-Internally it uses the DNN API to get the correct url.
+Internally it uses the Dnn API to get the correct url.

 ## Using @Link.To()
 Example: